Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

-You can also inherit a life interest in someone’s will, such as the right to keep living in a house.
+You can also purchse or inherit a life interest.
+An example is someone’s will giving you the right to keep living in a house.

 You have remainder interest.
 This means you can only use and benefit from the asset when the life interest stops.

 In this case we will only include the remainder interest in your assets test if it was created by you or your partner.

 Life interest in a home

 If you have a life interest in the place you live in, it won’t count in the assets test.
 This is because we consider it your principal home and you to be the home owner.

 The value we use for a life interest is its actuarial value.
-This is how much the benefits it gives you would be worth if you had to pay for them directly.
+This is how much the benefits it gives you would be worth if you paid for them directly.